-There is a clear and positive image of the social work profession.
+1. There is a clear understanding of the profession of social work in Canada.

-The social work profession has a positive impact on public/social justice issues.
+2. The profession of social work has a strong impact on:

-- All social workers have access to a broad base of information they need to enhance their practice.
+3. Social workers have access to a broad base of information and tools to enhance:

-All three ends or direction are held to be of equal priority.
+All three ends or directions are held to be of equal priority.

 On a national level, CASW has adopted a pro-active approach to issues pertinent to social policy/social work.
 It produces and distributes timely information for its members, and special projects are initiated and sponsored.